 - Switzerland – Investing in Switzerland

 - Global Sustainable – Investing in the whole world but omits some stocks such as tobacco or weapons stocks.
 This is called sustainable investing.

 Each strategy has five variants: 20, 40, 60, 80, and 100.
 These variants specify the allocation to stocks.

 You can also define your strategy by composing it with their different underlying funds.
 This customization is an excellent way to choose exactly what you want to invest in.
 But then, you need to have a good idea of how to create a custom portfolio.
 I would not recommend this to a starter investor.

 The fact that we can go up to 100% invested is great!
 For a long-term aggressive investor, this is ideal.
 It is investing only 99% since they keep 1% in cash in each portfolio.
 But 99% is already a great amount invested in stocks.

 You can also have several portfolios, up to five.
-Having five accounts is great if you want to optimize taxes by making staggered withdrawals.
+Having five accounts is great for optimizing taxes by making staggered withdrawals.

 VIAC Global 100 Fund

 The most interesting strategy is the VIAC Global 100 strategy.
 This strategy is what I chose for my VIAC account when I was using it.

 This fund invests 99% in stocks.
 Out of these stocks, 40% are Swiss stocks.
 Because of regulations, each portfolio is limited to 60% in foreign currency exposure.
 This is not a limitation on Swiss stocks since you could use CHF-hedged funds to get more foreign exposure while keeping under the limit.
 But the default portfolio uses Swiss Stocks for 40%.
 The rest is invested in the entire world based on market-cap weight.
 The remaining 1% is allocated to cash.

-The TER of this strategy is o.45%.
+The TER of this strategy is 0.45%.
 And there are no other fees!
 This makes it a very cheap solution for Switzerland!